markhatton/anagrams-cpp/README.md

 ### Features

 - Prioritisation:-
-  - Uses an input file containing term frequencies to prioritise processing of solutions
+  - Can prioritise paths that contain common English terms/phrases, by using an input corpus containing n-gram frequencies
   - Alternatively, works just fine with a regular word list, e.g. `/usr/share/dict/words`
 - Performance:-
+  - Maintains a list of visited paths such that the separate subtrees of e.g.: "for now" and "now for" will only be traversed once
-  - A trie structure holds the dictionary for efficient traversals
+  - A trie holds the dictionary for efficient lookups
   - A 64-bit bitmask is used to store the state of each frontier element
-  - Keeps a list of visited tree nodes such that the separate subtrees of e.g.: "for now" and "now for" will only be searched once
-  - Avoids unnecessary processing when input contains mutliple instances of the same letter
+  - Optimised processing when input contains mutliple instances of the same letter
   - A priority queue is used to prioritise the frontier, by default solutions with fewer separate words are prioritised
-  - Uses C++11 techniques to avoid memory copy operations
+  - Uses C++11 techniques to avoid copies

 ### Usage